alwayscaffeinated/Ice-Breaker-LLM/README.md

 _Technologies Used:_

-Python: IceBreaker is developed primarily in Python, leveraging popular libraries such as Gradio for the user interface, requests for web scraping, and LangChain for natural language processing tasks.
+Python: IceBreaker is developed primarily in Python, leveraging popular libraries such as Gradio for the user interface, and LangChain for natural language processing tasks.

 SerpAPI: SerpAPI is used for search engine result scraping, enabling the tool to find relevant online profiles.